 Service request and incident management

 Tickets: The service provider is contacted for service requests and incident management; an interface integrated with GGUS, the EGI helpdesk system, will be considered.
-The service provider will be able to reply and management tickets.
+The service provider will be able to reply and manage tickets.